Differences Between FIFO and LIFO

 LIFO vs. FIFO – Which is preferred?

-The value of inventory appears on the Income Statement as Cost of Goods Sold (COGS) and on the Balance Sheet as Inventory under Current Assets.
-Thus the method used for the valuation of inventory will indirectly affect the value of Gross Income, Net Income, Income Tax on the Income Statement and Current Assets, and Total Assets on the Balance Sheet.
+The inventory value appears on the Income Statement as Cost of Goods Sold (COGS) and on the Balance Sheet as Inventory under Current Assets.
+Thus the method used for inventory valuation will indirectly affect the value of Gross Income, Net Income, Income Tax on the Income Statement, Current Assets, and Total Assets on the Balance Sheet.

-To understand this, let’s take the values of Cost of Goods Sold (COGS) and that of the Inventory calculated using both the FIFO as well as the LIFO methods from the illustrative example discussed above.
+To understand this, let's take the values of Cost of Goods Sold (COGS) and that of the inventory calculated using both the FIFO and the LIFO methods from the illustrative example discussed above.

 Key Differences

-- In LIFO, the goods purchased or produced last is distributed first, and in FIFO, the goods purchase or produced first is distributed first.
+- In LIFO, the goods purchased or produced last are distributed first, and in FIFO, the goods purchased or produced first are distributed first.

 - FIFO is the globally and widely used method for inventory valuation.
-While US GAAP allows adopting LIFO as well as FIFO, but in the international scenarios, FIFO is widely used, and IFRS restricts the use of LIFO for inventory valuation.
+While US GAAP allows adopting LIFO and FIFO, in international scenarios, FIFO is widely used, and IFRS restricts the use of LIFO for inventory valuation.

 - Under LIFO, stock in hand represents the oldest stock, while in FIFO, stock in hand represents the latest stock.

-- In an inflationary economy, using LIFO leads to lower profit figures and helps in tax saving, while using FIFO leads to higher profit and a huge tax burden.
+- In an inflationary economy, using LIFO leads to lower profit figures and helps in tax savings, while using FIFO leads to higher profit and a huge tax burden.

-- FIFO gives the potential investors the exact figure of the financials of an organization and assists in decision making.
-While LIFO won’t give the exact picture of the financials, thus leads to inaccurate investment decisions.
+- FIFO gives the potential investors the exact figure of an organization's financials and assists in decision making.
+While LIFO won't give the exact picture of the financials, this leads to inaccurate investment decisions.

 - In FIFO, the closing stock consist of the most recent items, thus closing stock is valued at market price.
 In LIFO, the closing stock is valued at a historic price.

-- FIFO is a more realistic and logical approach of inventory valuation compared to LIFO
+- FIFO is a more realistic and logical approach to inventory valuation compared to LIFO

-- There is a risk of stocks, getting obsolete and outdated in case of LIFO, as goods are used from old stock, this risk can be reduced if FIFO is used.
+- There is a risk of stocks getting obsolete in the case of LIFO, as goods are used from old stock; this risk can be reduced if FIFO is used.

-- Unlike LIFO, record maintenance is easier in FIFO, as several layering is less.
+- Unlike LIFO, record maintenance is easier in FIFO, as several layers are less.

 - The cost of goods sold is in the current market price in LIFO, and the cost of unsold goods is in the market price in FIFO.